cloojure/modern-cljs/tut16.md

 ## Give up?

-I'm not a TDD practitioner, but if I were, I'd never accept to restart the environment to add new test files, like `tdd` requires if we launch it by specifying the initial test namespaces to be run with the `-n` option and neither I would accept to wait so long to see the test results as it happens because of the `test` behavior when `tdd` is launched without specifying any test namespace to be run.
+I am not a TDD practitioner, but if I were, I would consider it unacceptable to be forced to restart the development environment every time I added a new unit test file.
+Unfortunately, this is what the `tdd` task requires if we launch it by specifying the initial test namespaces using the `-n` option.
+I would also find it unacceptable waiting so long for test results, as currently occurs when the `test` behavior of `tdd` is called without specifying any test namespaces to run.

-At the moment we have to accept a trade off:
+For the moment, we have to accept a tradeoff:

-* be explicit with the test namespaces you want to run test in by specifying them on the command line with the `-n`;
+* Be explicit with the test namespaces to run by specifying them on the command line with the `-n`
-* stop and restart the `tdd` task when you need to add tests in a new test namespace.
+* Stop and restart the `tdd` task when you need to add a new test namespace.

 ```bash
 boot tdd -n modern-cljs.shopping.validators-test -n modern-cljs.login.validators-test